CodeSageSu/gingerale/README.md

 # gingerale

-A minimal web server example using the Gin framework for Go, providing simple HTTP routing with JSON and string responses.
+A minimal web server using the Gin framework for Go, providing simple HTTP routing with JSON and string responses.

 ## Features
 - Lightweight HTTP server with Gin framework